Mamre Road Precinct

 The Precinct provides about 850 hectares of industrial land which could accommodate about 5,200 construction jobs and 17,000 ongoing jobs when fully developed.
 The rezoning of the precinct preserves around 95 hectares of land for environmental conservation and open space and protects a site for a potential Western Sydney freight intermodal terminal (IMT).

 The draft DCP was on public exhibition from 10 November to 17 December 2020.
+A summary of the submissions and the Department’s response is contained in the Finalisation Report available on the Planning Portal.

 The draft rezoning package for Mamre Road Precinct was on exhibition between 20 November and 18 December 2019.